gipi/blog/_posts/2018-10-28-processor-arithmetics.md

 ## Integer encoding

-We are interested of the case of a register containing a number: since First of all, the arithmetic inside a CPU is done on register of fixed size via the ``ALU`` and since the register are size limited, all the arithmetic operations are intended modulo the size of the registers.
+We are interested of the case of a register containing a number: since the arithmetic inside a CPU is done on registers via the ``ALU`` and since the registers are size limited, all the arithmetic operations are intended modulo the size of the registers: so if \\(N\\) is the number of bits of the registers we can only represent (directly) unsigned values between \\(0\\) and \\(2^N - 1\\).

-the register has a fixed number of bits (let's say is \\(N\\)) we can only represent (directly) unsigned values between \\(0\\) and \\(2^N - 1\\).
+**Note:** there is a tricky part about the representation of numbers, i.e.

 The formula is the following